 The Company has a minimal exposure to changes in foreign exchange rates.

-23 Auditor's remuneration 2016 2015
+24 Auditor's remuneration 2017 \$ 2016 \$

-\$ \$

-Audit services

-Auditors of the Group
+Audit services Auditors of the Group KPMG Australia · ·

-KPMG Australia

-Audit of the financial reports 25,315 24,943
+Audit of the financial reports 26,698 25,315

 Other services

--

-Other assurance services 15,768

-Other assurance services - 15,768
+Other assurance services

 No other benefits were received by the auditor.